 —U.S. News & World Report, 2015

-Assistant Project Manager, Business Analyst, Human Resources Assistant, Sales Development Representative
+Business Analyst, Human Resources Analyst, Project Manager, Sales Development, Representative

 Marketing majors research consumer demand for products and services, learn about product and brand management, practice conducting marketing communications campaigns, and learn to lead sales teams.